December 16, 2022 0 Comment

 Social-Visibility

-This segment of employees would prefer peer apperception and public visibility.
-Hence, organizations should create high visibility around the program by announcing the awards in team huddles, floor meetings, shout-outs and town-halls.
+Hence, organizations should create high visibility around the program by announcing the awards in team huddles, floor meetings, shout-outs, and town halls.

 Members of the senior management should be invited from time to time to drop in and announce the awards on the floor of the office.

-The names of the award winners should also be displayed on the office LED screens.
-This should be supplemented online through official announcements on email, intranet and collaboration platforms such as Teams, Workplace and Slack.
+This should be supplemented online through official announcements on email, intranet, and collaboration platforms such as Teams, Workplace, and Slack.

 Bottom-line